 5. Standardized Test Results (SAT or ACT)*

-*We are unable to accept faxed transcripts and test scores as official application materials.
+*We are unable to accept faxed standardized test scores as official.

 Disability Accommodation in Admission